 In scientific terms, Down Syndrome (DS), is a genetic condition in which a child has a full or partial extra copy of chromosome 21.
 While there are three types of down syndrome, trisomy 21 accounts for 95% of cases.
 This genetic difference causes low muscle tone, distinct facial characteristics, and cognitive delays.
 Children with DS are characteristically very caring and loving – the extra chromosome also means extra love!

 Because of the distinct facial features associated with this condition, it is often detected at birth.
 However, there also are genetic screening tools that can be used while a woman is pregnant to determine the likelihood of her unborn baby to have this genetic condition.

+From the start, an engaging home environment and a quality educational program can help build the foundation for children with DS to live productive, fulfilling lives.
 Because of the known effects of DS on development, children with DS typically receive multiple therapeutic services starting at birth through medical insurance and/or the local Regional Center.
 At age three, a child with DS should be assessed by his/her local school district to determine appropriate school-based services.
 These early intervention services may include speech and language therapy, occupational therapy, physical therapy, and behavioral therapy.
 If your child has been diagnosed with DS, consult with your child’s pediatrician to learn more about what types of services may be available.

 Other Genetic Conditions